 Free Radicals are rogue oxygen molecules that get into your cells.
-This occurs because every time you breath in oxygen a tiny amount of it manages to get inside your cells and attack your DNA.
+This occurs because every time you breathe in oxygen a tiny amount of it manages to get inside your cells and attack your DNA.
 This damage adds up over time, especially that received by the fibroblasts.
-Scientists say that consuming anti-oxidants helps to neutralize this affect as they attack the free radicals, preventing them from damaging your body.
+Scientists say that consuming anti-oxidants helps to neutralize this effect as they attack the free radicals, preventing them from damaging your body.

 Saturated and unsaturated fats